-- Ethanol is consumed as E10, E15, or E85, with no intermediate blends.
+- Diesel from biomass pyrolysis and Fischer-Tropsch contribute 1.70 credits toward the cellulosic requirement. - Cellulosic drop-in gasoline contributes 1.54 credits toward the cellulosic requirement. - Imported sugarcane ethanol from Brazil contributes 1 credit and counts toward the advanced renewable requirement. - Separate biofuel waivers can be activated for each of the four RFS fuel categories. - Renewable diesel and BTL diesel are compatible with diesel engines without significant infrastructure modification (either in vehicles or delivery infrastructure). - Ethanol is consumed as E10, E15, or E85 with no intermediate blends.
 The cost of placing E85 pumps at the most economical stations is spread over diesel and gasoline pump costs. - To accommodate the ethanol requirements, transportation modes are expanded or upgraded for E10, E15, and E85, and we assume most ethanol originates in the Midwest and has nominal transportation costs of a few cents per gallon. - For E85 dispensing stations, the average cost to retrofit an existing station or to build a new station is about \$160,000 per station (2016 dollars).
-Interregional transportation is by rail, ship, barge, and truck, and the associated costs are included in the LFMM. - LFMM does not model all fuels and accounting items that EPA includes in the RFS mandates (for example, biogas, renewable heating fuel imports, renewable identification number [RIN] banking), which is why the LFMM models reduced RFS targets. - There are no small refinery exemptions modelled for 2021 and onward.
+Interregional transportation is by rail, ship, barge, and truck, and the associated costs are included in the LFMM. - LFMM does not model all fuels and accounting items that EPA includes in the RFS requirements (for example, biogas, renewable heating fuel imports, renewable identification number [RIN] banking), which is why the LFMM models reduced RFS targets. - No small refinery exemptions are modeled for 2021 and onward.